atomicbaum1/forever_land/net/README.md

 EXTRA-INFO - This can be used for the following information
 * description - Description of the immediate parent surrounded in quotes.
-* secure - a value of "true" means everything in the immediate parents container is secured.
-* reliable - a value of "true" means everything in the immediate parents container is sent on the reliable channel.
+* reliable - a value of "true" means everything in the immediate container and its children will be sent on the reliable channel
+* global-update-interval - the global update interval where all data will be sent if available
-* global-sync - a value of "true" means everything in the immediate parents container is synced globally
+* update-interval - the update interval of everything in the immediate parent container
-* global-sync-time - a number timeout value to sync everything in the global sync
-* group - packet send group
-* priority - packet priority
+* must-update-time - the maximum time this entry will be sent before an update occurs
 * tag - additional tag information

 ```